 Set hours made me really unhappy, but I didn’t know why.
 I didn’t realize the toll that such an overly structured, hyper-managed culture was taking on me.
 I didn’t think much about this until I switched companies and was introduced to an open, flexible, relaxed culture.
 Truthfully, I couldn’t fully understand my own feelings about working in a rigid culture, and I’m sure that many other people struggle with the same issue.

-Despite many companies and startups advertising (and purporting to implement) company cultures that include the required buzzwords of “unlimited vacation time”, “flexible work schedule”, and “ability to work remote”, many business owners still buy into the idea that “time is money”.
-More time worked equals more money – or at least that’s the formula some business owners follow.
+Despite many companies and startups advertising (and purporting to implement) company cultures that include the required buzzwords of “unlimited vacation time,” “flexible work schedule,” and “ability to work remotely,” many business owners still buy into the idea that “time is money.”
+More time working equals more money – or that’s the formula some business owners follow.

-Here’s an interesting fact that I’m certain managers and business owners never share with people who work 60 to 100 hour per week: we can’t actually tell the difference between the productivity of someone who works over 80 hours vs. someone who works fewer than 40 hours.
+Here’s an interesting fact that I’m certain managers and business owners never share with people who work 60 to 100 hours per week: we can’t tell the difference between the productivity of someone who works over 80 hours vs. someone who works fewer than 40 hours.

 In a study published by Organization Science (Embracing, Passing, Revealing, and the Ideal Worker Image: How People Navigate Expected and Experienced Professional Identities), Erin Reid from Boston University Questrom School of Business analyzed the differences between employees self-perception and their employers’ evaluations.
 Reid made several interesting discoveries.
 For example, Reid found that employees in harsh “time is money” cultures were usually dishonest about the actual amount of work they completed in the timeframe they gave their boss.
 She also found that employees gave the most positive evaluations to those workers who they perceived were working the longest hours.

-Realistically, only about half of those workers who supposedly were working long hours were actually putting in the time they claimed they worked.
-In fact, when their productivity was objectively measured, the findings were similar.
-Both groups of workers ended up finishing almost the same amount of work, but those who had worked fewer hours had better quality and sometimes accomplished more.
-Quality and productivity wasn’t the only benefit in the group who worked fewer hours.
-Not surprisingly, that group was also much happier, compared to the group that worked longer hours.
+Realistically, only about half of those workers who supposedly were working long hours were put in the time they claimed they worked.
+When their productivity was objectively measured, the findings were similar.
+Both groups of workers finished almost the same amount of work, but those who had worked fewer hours had better quality and sometimes accomplished more.
+Quality and productivity weren’t the only benefits in the group working fewer hours.
+Surprisingly, that group was also much happier than the group that worked longer hours.

 Long working hours are common worldwide; for example, in the European Union member states, 12%–17% of employees worked overtime in 2001 (1).
 Long working hours have been found to be associated with cardiovascular and immunologic reactions, reduced sleep duration, unhealthy lifestyle (2–8), and adverse health outcomes, such as cardiovascular disease, diabetes, subjective health complaints, fatigue (2–7), and depression (8).
 There is increasing evidence to suggest the importance of midlife risk factors for later dementia (9).
 Furthermore, the link between cognitive impairment and later life dementia is clearly established (10, 11).